 Enjoy this video from 4 Boys and a Caravan showing highlights from their trip.

-Every member of the Whitsunday Rent a Yacht team is geared around ensuring you have a safe and memorable experience chartering a yacht in the Whitsundays.
+Every member of the Whitsunday Rent a Yacht team is focused on ensuring you have a safe and memorable experience chartering a yacht in the Whitsundays.

-If you are thinking of chartering a yacht but feel you don’t have enough experience, the best thing you can do is talk to our team so they can customise your experience to suit your needs.
+If you are thinking of chartering a yacht but feel you don’t have enough experience, the best thing you can do is talk us, so we can customise your experience to suit your needs.

-If you have any questions about sailing the Whitsundays, please don’t hesitate to ask. (contact details)
+If you have any questions about sailing the Whitsundays, get in touch!